ddev/ddev/docs/users/cli-usage.md

 ![usage_stats](images/usage_stats.png)

 Of course if you have any reservations about this, please just opt-out (`ddev config global --instrumentation-opt-in=false`).
 If you have any problems or concerns with it, we'd like to know.
-One person did report slow ddev command completion on a network that was apparently not friendly to sentry.io.

 ## Using ddev offline, and top-level-domain options